30.07 Pedagogy

 Rules affect student behavior and teaching conditions.
 Strict rules can have several advantages, such as (1) setting clear expectations, (2) reducing free-riding, or (3) allowing instructors to be more supportive instead of disciplining students.
 For example:

 - In the open-source project, the rule is that students only participate if they contribute actual code to the group project.
-Students know that they are expected to contribute code before a predefined deadline, and that the contributions will be checked.
+Students know that they are expected to contribute code before a predefined deadline and that the contributions will be checked.
 Given that students are not assigned to a group and do not receive a grade without contributing code, free-riding (having the others work without putting in much effort) is limited.
-In addition, students may take proactive ownership for their work, and ask instructors and teaching assistants for help.
+In addition, students may take proactive ownership of their work, and ask instructors and teaching assistants for help.
 This allows us to play a more supportive role, instead of trying to discipline students towards the end of the project.

 General student feedback